Asterias amurensis: Introduced

 This species has been introduced to the west coast of Tasmania in southern Australia, parts of Europe and Maine.
 It was first collected in 1982 and first reported in 1985 in the Derwent River estuary in Tasmania, and first reported in Victoria, Australia in 1998.
 It has become an invasive species in Australia and is on the Invasive Species Specialist Group list of the world's 100 worst invasive species.
 It spread to Tasmania and Victoria as planktonic larvae in ballast water carried by commercial vessels sailing from where the species is native, such as Japan.
+In the European Union, due to the significant negative impacts of its introduction to the ecosystem, it is included in the list of invasive alien species of Union concern and hence cannot be imported, bred, transported, commercialized, or intentionally released into the environment in any of its member states.